cxmplex/Lively/README.md

 This is the back-end to a website that I'm working on.
 It's a bit sloppy currently, will be refactored once the front-end is done.

-# Supported Live Performance Channels
+# Supported live performance channels

 I've only added in the following